-All users, whether they are people with disabilities or not, rely on pedestrian routes for safe, practical linkage to the venues and transport hubs.
-If barriers to people with disabilities are not minimized here, then improvements made in the other areas loose their significance.
+All users, whether they are people with a disability or not, rely on pedestrian routes for safe, practical linkage to the venues and transport hubs.
+If barriers to people with a disability are not minimized here, then improvements made in the other areas loose their significance.

-Торіс See Page
+Торіс

 Pathways and Circulation Areas

 Ramps

 Stairways

 Surfaces, Paving and Finishes

 Furniture and other Services

 Entrances and Exits

 Doors and Doorways

 Lifts and Elevators

 Emergency Provisions